sandeepkambham08/chat-app/README.md

-Chat app
+##Chat app

-## This is a video call app which is developed using webRTC technology
+This is a video call app which is developed using webRTC technology and react.js.

 ## Features in app :
   - Login with google